grebtsew/FloorplanToBlender3d/README.md

 This tutorial takes you through the execution of this program.

 1. Receive floorplan as image, from pdf or by using other method (for example paint)
+2. (Optional) create a new ConfigFile in `Configs` folder or StackingFile in `Stacking` folder.
 2. Run python script `create_blender_project_from_floorplan.py`
 3. Follow instructions
 4. Created `floorplan.blender` files will be saved under `./target`

 <span style="color:blue">**NOTE**</span>
 : For more information about alternative ways of executing the implementation read more [here](./Docs/README.md).

+## ConfigFile
+With the new update of the implementation `ConfigFiles` are added.
+These files describe information about each floorplan class instance.
+In this file model transform can be changed.
+If no config is added, default will be used.
+To generate a new default file remove or move the old one.
+Next to the default config file is the system default config file containing additional settings for the entire system.
+All configs are placed inside the `Configs` folder.

+## StackingFile
+With the new update the `StackingFile` was added.
+StackingFiles are used to create worlds of floorplans at once.
+Using a self developed parsing language.
+See the example files in the `Stacking` folder.

 # Demos